 At a very young age, his family moved to Menorca – a Spanish island in the Mediterranean – where his love of sailing developed, learning the sport in a variety of different classes.
 At the age of 15, he moved to Mallorca to train regularly at the technical sailing centre, notching several national titles as well as podium placings in the world and European championships in the under 19 category.

 His ascent in the sport continued in 2017 when he swapped from Laser to larger Finn class, eventually winning a world and European title in the under 23 category, in addition to two national titles and three youth world championships.
-The same year, he joined fellow Spain SailGP teammates at the Youth America’s Cup.
+The same year, he joined fellow Spain SailGP teammates at the Youth America’s Cup in Bermuda.